MacilPrime/ponychan/README.md

-This is the code that ran Ponychan, at least to the point I stepped down.
+This is the code that ran Ponychan, at least to the point I was last involved.

 It's based off of Tinyboard.
 I used to merge in changes from Tinyboard, but I stopped and fully forked when Tinyboard development slowed down, and when the